rhodyprog4ds/BrownFall25/portfolio/altforms.md

 Write a blog post styled Notebook that compares or analyzes something, for example:
 - how do different ways of loading data compare
 - describe best practices you've learned and show why they're good with examples
+- summarize what you learned from a guest speaker

 ## Practice Problems and Solutions

-Based on the level 3 rubric descriptions, write practice problems that build off of the lecture notes.
+Write practice problems that build off of the lecture notes.
 Include solutions and descriptions for each.
 These can be open ended or multiple choice questions with plausible distractors.
 A plausible distractor is an incorrect answer that represents a way that you think someone could misunderstand.

 For example if the question is 37 + 15 = ?, MCQ with plausible distractors might be:
 - 52 (correct)